emilyvertosick/Statistics-Course/docs/09-answers.md

 ##  51.94118
 ```

-Similarly, this t-test for age gives a p value of 0.030, but I doubt anyone would call a mean age of 52 much different from a mean age of 58, so you’d probably want to say that, ok, the trial patients are younger than we might expect, but not by much.
+Similarly, this t-test for age gives a p-value of 0.030, but I doubt anyone would call a mean age of 52 much different from a mean age of 58, so you’d probably want to say that, ok, the trial patients are younger than we might expect, but not by much.

 ### lesson3e.rds